Anthony Callea: 2013–2014: Thirty, This Is Christmas & Ladies & Gentlemen: The Songs of George Michael

-Callea released a 2013 Christmas album, This Is Christmas with duets with the National Boys Choir and husband/actor Tim Campbell.
+In November 2013, Callea released the Christmas album, This Is Christmas with duets with the National Boys Choir and husband Tim Campbell.

-On 16 May 2014 Callea performed a one-off concert titled Ladies and Gentlemen – The songs of George Michael.
-This concert was recorded and will be released as a 17-track CD/DVD on 1 August 2014.
-In June, Callea announced an extension of his "Ladies & Gentlemen: The Songs of George Michael" concert, with dates in September and October through Perth, Adelaide, Brisbane, Sydney and Melbourne.
+On 16 May 2014, Callea performed a one-off concert titled Ladies & Gentlemen: The Songs of George Michael.
+This concert was recorded and released on CD and DVD on 1 August 2014.
+In June, Callea announced an extension of his Ladies & Gentlemen: The Songs of George Michael concert, with dates in September and October 2014 in Perth, Adelaide, Brisbane, Sydney and Melbourne.